Skip to content

 Early retirement possible from age 55 subject to Company consent.

 A reduction will be made to take account of the fact that you will be receiving your pension for longer.
+Please note that the government intends to increase the minimum retirement age from 55 to 57 from the 6 April 2028.

 If you do not put your pension into payment at age 65, it will be increased when it comes into payment on the advice of the Plan Actuary to reflect the later start date.